jackschobinger/practice_repo/README.md

 # practice_repo

-This repository is a simple practice repositroy to practice creating a repo and play around with its features.
+This repository is a simple practice repositroy to practice creating a repo and playing around with its features.